bcgov/design-research-guide/docs/find-participants.md

 ## Screen Participants

-A screener is a list of criteria used to check whether or not a potential participant would match with the characteristics of your target group.
+A screener is a list of criteria used to check whether or not a potential participant would match with the characteristics of your audience group.

 Don't feel like you need to include every respondent in the research if the individual is not a strong match for the research.
 Not doing the sessions saves you and the individual time.
 Thank them for their interest in the project, and ask if they are open to you contacting them in the future for other research projects.